 Martin Gillingham athletics

 The Michael Johnson gravy train could well be stopping at a station near you.
+That is, of course, if the meeting promoter is prepared to stump up $100 000 just to see the great man run 400m with relay baton in hand.

 The world’s greatest athlete has run his final individual race.
 All that remains in a career that effectively ended with Olympic gold in Sydney is a final superannuation sprint around Europe which enables Johnson to line his pockets without running the risk of damaging his reputation through personal defeat.
 The Farewell Tour is a series of orchestrated relay races with Johnson’s leg the raison d’etre.
 In a sporting world sullied by the greed of its central performers, this is a rip-off too far.